Hybrid bikes combine elements of road and mountain bikes. This means flat bars, relatively wide but smooth tires, and relaxed geometry.

 A hybrid bike is an excellent choice if you are starting with cycling.
 It’s a reliable means of transport, ideal for commuting or family trips.

 This guide was just a short introduction to hybrid bikes.
-If you want to learn more, check out my How to choose a hybrid bike guide.
+To learn more, check out my How to choose a hybrid bike guide.
 It includes more detailed info on sizing, hybrid bike types, components, etc.